It is inevitable when a person signs up for the military, they are joining a whole new culture.

 Plainly speaking, a shipmate is literally what you call a mate on one’s own ship.

-It can be used to address a sailor who has done something wrong or it can hold a sense of unity in the term.
+It can be used sarcastically to address a sailor who has done something wrong, or the term can convey a sense of unity.

 11. Spyglasses